vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

     Note: Validation work so far has focused on the Photon based images.

-1. In vCenter, right click on your datacenter and import OVF template.
+1. In vCenter, right-click on your datacenter and deploy the OVF template.

 1. After importing, right-click and covert to a template.